-Google refreshed their SEO documentation, and gave it a new name.
-Google Webmaster Guidelines is now known as Google Search Essentials.
+Google refreshed its SEO documentation and gave it a new name.
+Google Webmaster Guidelines is now Google Search Essentials.
 It lists 3 core parts Google expects your web pages, images, videos, or other publicly-available content to follow.
 Your website could lose its eligibility to appear and perform well in Google Search if it does not meet these recommendations:

 - Technical requirements: what the web page needs to show in Google search.